Approximating Analytic Spectra of Hyperbolic Systems with Summation-by-Parts Finite Difference Operators: Numerical Spectra Approximations

 Applying the Laplace transform to discretization \eqref{eqn: discrete2} yields the eigenvalue problem

-where $\mathcal{D}_h = (-\mm{\Lambda}_D + \tilde{\mm{B}} + \mm{P})$, whose eigenvalues correspond to the discrete spectrum.
-For Cases 1-4 we explore how well this discrete spectrum approximates the continuous.
-Ideally the discrete spectra does not overly predict the rate of temporal evolution in the physical problem, which would be the case if the discrete spectra converge to the continuous from the left, a feature that indicates strict stability of dissipative type of the numerical scheme \cite{Nord2006, Erickson2019}.
+where $\mathcal{D}_h = (-\mm{\Lambda}_D + \tilde{\mm{B}} + \mm{P})$, whose eigenvalues correspond to the numerical spectrum.
+For Cases 1-4 we explore how well this numerical spectrum approximates the analytic spectrum, the latter of which was derived in section \ref{sec:cont_spec}.
+Ideally the numerical spectra does not overly predict the rate of temporal evolution in the physical problem, which would be the case if the numerical spectra converge to the analytic from the left, a feature that indicates strict stability of dissipative type of the numerical scheme \cite{Nord2006, Erickson2019}.
 This is important for long-time calculations so that high-frequency errors do not grow and destroy the accuracy.
-However we are primarily interested in determining when discrete spectra correctly identify positive modes of growth.
+However we are primarily interested in determining when numerical spectra correctly identify positive modes of growth.

 For Case 1a the analytic spectrum is $s_n = -1 + 0.6\pi i n, \quad n \in \mathbb{Z}$.
-In \Cref{fig: spec1a} we plot this along with the discrete spectrum for increasing number of grid points $N$, with $p = 2$ and also for one case of $p = 4$.
-The physical problem dictates exponential decay since $\text{Re}(s_n) < 0$, and the left figure shows that the discrete spectra lies entirely in the left half of the complex plane.
-However, the zoom on the right reveals that some of the discrete eigenvalues lay to the right of $s_n$, indicating that dissipative strict stability is not obtained, a feature that persists for all the cases we consider in this work.
-However, as the mesh is refined or if $p$ is increased, more discrete eigenvalues align with $s_n$, indicating convergence of the discrete spectrum.
-We also observe that the real part of the discrete spectrum is bounded above by $a = -0.7$.
-For Case 1b, the analytic spectrum is given by which correspond to physical growth. \Cref{fig: spec1b} reflects similar findings to that of Case 1a, with the real part of the discrete spectrum bounded above by $d = 1.3$.
+In \Cref{fig: spec1a} we plot this along with the numerical spectrum for increasing number of grid points $N$, with $p = 2$ and also for one case of $p = 4$.
+The physical problem dictates exponential decay since $\text{Re}(s_n) < 0$, and the left figure shows that the numerical spectra lies entirely in the left half of the complex plane.
+However, the zoom on the right reveals that some of the numerical eigenvalues lay to the right of $s_n$, indicating that dissipative strict stability is not obtained, a feature that persists for all the cases we consider in this work.
+However, as the mesh is refined or if $p$ is increased, more numerical eigenvalues align with $s_n$, indicating convergence of the numerical spectrum.
+We also observe that the real part of the numerical spectrum is bounded above by $a = -0.7$.
+For Case 1b, the analytic spectrum is given by which correspond to physical growth. \Cref{fig: spec1b} reflects similar findings to that of Case 1a, with the real part of the numerical spectrum bounded above by $d = 1.3$.